olasitarska/coc-handbook/README.md

-# Code of Conduct Incident Procedure
+# Code of Conduct Handbook

 ## Read the document